AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 generator hardware uses to signal that a new value is available.
 We will use this interrupt in an example at the end of this chapter.

-The representation chosen by the implementation for :ada:`Interrupt_Id` is very likely an integer, as in the above package, so the child package provides readable names for the numeric values.
+The representation chosen by the compiler for :ada:`Interrupt_Id` is very likely an integer, as in the above package, so the child package provides readable names for the numeric values.
 If :ada:`Interrupt_Id` is represented as an enumeration type the enumeral values are probably